What Is Viral Hepatitis?

 Viral hepatitis is an infection that causes liver inflammation and damage.
 Inflammation is swelling that occurs when tissues of the body become injured or infected.
 Inflammation can damage organs.
 Researchers have discovered several different viruses that cause hepatitis, including hepatitis A, B, C, D, and E.

 Hepatitis B, hepatitis C, and hepatitis D spread through contact with an infected person’s blood.
 Hepatitis B and D may also spread through contact with other body fluids.
-This contact can occur in many ways, including sharing drug needles or having unprotected sex.
+This contact can occur in many ways, including by sharing drug needles or having unprotected sex.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases